accidentalrebel/accidentalrebel.com/content/rebel-game-engine-now-works-on-different-platforms.md

-Title: Rebel Game Engine now works on different platforms
+Title: #3 - Rebel Game Engine now works on different platforms
 Date: 2020-05-10 07:08
 Slug: rebel-game-engine-now-works-on-different-platforms
 Tags: dev, game_engine,
 Category: dev

-   After finishing the integration of Chicken-scheme scripting for [my custom game engine](https://github.com/accidentalrebel/Rebel-Game-Engine) I decided I wanted to tackle another hard problem, and that is making it cross-platform.
+   After [finishing the integration](implemented-basic-scheme-scripting-for-rebel-game-engine.md) of Chicken-scheme scripting for [my custom game engine](https://github.com/accidentalrebel/Rebel-Game-Engine) I decided I wanted to tackle another hard problem, and that is making it cross-platform.
 At the very least, my engine should be able to deploy to Linux, Windows, and MacOSX.

    ![rebel-game-engine-now-works-on-different-platforms-01]({attach}/images/rebel-game-engine-now-works-on-different-platforms-01.jpg)